 The typology spans from Stiglerian impediment thru Steeckian beneficial constraints and discovers the further possibility of driver of adoption.
 Process tracing then inductively refines this deductive typology using archival material and interviews with entrepreneurs, innovators, and regulators.
 Through BayesTV, this project thus provides a conceptually complete and empirically validated map of the range of ways that regulators respond to DTIs in order to guide policy makers, innovators, and entrepreneurs towards more fruitful collaborations.

-Of the seven models deductively defined, this project process traces a characteristic empirical case for three models most critical to studying innovation regulation: the folk economic model, beneficial constraints, and driver of adoption.
-First, the pernicious folk economic model will be explicated by showing how Uber’s entrepreneurial guerrilla warfare in the US and Europe creates the regulatory dystopia they fear.
-Next, beneficially constraining regulation in the US and Europe will be explored through the recombinant pasts and CRISPR futures of genetically modified organisms (GMO).
-Finally, the mandated adoption of electronic health records (EHR) in the US and Europe will show how the state drove an economically beneficial and socially responsible innovation beyond the imagination of the market.
+Of the seven imaginaries deductively defined, I draw on archival and interview evidence to inductively validate a characteristic empirical case for the two imaginaries most critical to studying the regulation of disruptive technological innovation: the beneficial constraints, and adoption catalyst.
+In the introduction, I explicate the pernicious folk economic model by showing how Uber’s entrepreneurial guerrilla warfare creates the regulatory dystopia they fear.
+Next, I explore the various definitions of safety at work in the regulation of a new technology within an established regulatory regime by examining the beneficial constraints of Connected and Autonomous Vehicle (CAV) regulation.
+Then, the processes and outcomes of beneficially constraining regulation of a newly emerging regulatory regime in the US and EU is explored through the recombinant pasts and CRISPR futures of gene editing demonstrating that the same method (constraint) can lead to different outcomes (pro/anti-GMO).
+Finally, the mandated adoption of electronic health records (EHR) in the US and EU shows how states catalyze the adoption of economically beneficial and socially responsible innovations beyond the imagination of the market.
 Together, these three cases will demonstrate how regulation can serve innovators’ material interests and need not always be merely deadweight.

 Yet perceptions create preferences before outcomes breed interests.
 Innovators distrust regulation not because they’ve had bad experiences (though they might have) but because they think they will (again) in the future.
 The folk economic model is not always wrong; without some correlation, it wouldn’t work as a “statement of the common-sense understandings that people use in ordinary life.”
 Yet not always wrong is not the same as always correct and the folk economic model leads entrepreneurs and innovators to ignore opportunities to co-create beneficial regulations and instead create their own bad outcomes by forcing regulators to respond draconianly to malicious behavior.